telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 > **Important**
 >
-> Define the id field of the data items in schema.model.id.
+> Define the `id` field of the data items in `schema.model.id`.
 This ensures the correct adding, editing, and deleting of items.

 ###### Example